The History of Sunoco

 Of providing fuel and provisions during disaster relief

 2000s Giving Back

 Sunoco is proud to give back to the communities it serves.
 Over the years, the company has partnered with both national and local organizations to provide financial contributions, fuel donations, and volunteer time to help assist those in need.

-In 2004, Sunoco signed on as the Official Fuel of NASCAR® and more recently IndyCar, the most popular open-wheel racing league in North America.
-Sunoco is the official fuel of more than 50 racing series.
+In 2004, Sunoco signed on as the Official Fuel of NASCAR®, and more recently IndyCar and the NHRA.
+In total, Sunoco is the official fuel of more than 50 racing series.

 Sunoco believes it has a responsibility to protect the environment and provide a safe workplace.
 This is a fundamental core value embedded throughout operations and within its business landscape.
 Sunoco is proud to be industry leaders when it comes to environmental practices and consistently exhibits 1st quartile safety performance when benchmarked against peers.

 Sunoco is committed to providing a safe and healthy work environment to employees, customers, and contractors.
 It strives for continuous safety improvement and looks for opportunities to improve safety culture and practices.
 Sunoco's employees are the company's and their family's most valuable asset; therefore, there is no job or priority more important than ensuring the safety of Sunoco's employees.
 The company executes this core organizational goal by doing the right thing, as demonstrated by a culture of strong safety leadership.
 Sunoco works diligently to recognize and then mitigate potential hazards, soliciting employee solutions.
 It delivers detailed health and safety training and instills in all employees a personal accountability and ownership to perform work in a safe manner, by complying with Sunoco's Health and Safety Policy and Procedures and all applicable federal, state, and local safety and health regulations.